Grown Ups 2: Production

-Filming of Grown Ups 2 began on May 2, 2012, in Swampscott and Marblehead Massachusetts, United States, which portrayed the fictional town of Stanton, Connecticut, and ended on July 15, 2012.
-Some scenes were also filmed in Saugus, Massachusetts.
-Columbia Pictures and Happy Madison Productions distributed the film.
+Filming of Grown Ups 2 began on May 2, 2012, in Swampscott, Massachusetts, which portrayed the fictional town of Stanton, Connecticut, and ended on July 15, 2012.
+Some scenes were filmed in Saugus, Massachusetts.
+Columbia Pictures and Happy Madison Productions produced the film.
 The film was written by Adam Sandler, Fred Wolf and Tim Herlihy and directed by Dennis Dugan, Sandler's longtime collaborator.
 The film was released on July 12, 2013, in the United States.
 It was released on August 9, 2013, in the United Kingdom.
-Rob Schneider, who played Rob Hilliard in the first film, was unable to reprise his role, because of scheduling conflicts with Rob, and because his wife Patricia was pregnant during production.
+Rob Schneider, who played Rob Hilliard in the first film, was unable to reprise his role, because of scheduling conflicts with Rob, and also because his wife Patricia was pregnant during production.

 This is the first film sequel that Adam Sandler has starred in.
-It also has a role played by WWE Hall of Famer Steve Austin.
+It has a role played by WWE Hall of Famer Steve Austin.
 Stand-up comedian Chris Hardwick confirmed a cameo as an ice cream vendor via his Facebook page, but it was cut from the film.
-Additionally, the film features a cameo appearance by sportscaster Michael Kay and includes Shaquille O'Neal as a cop.
-On July 10, 2012, it was announced Arnold Schwarzenegger's son, Patrick, would be appearing as one of the frat brothers.
+The film features a cameo appearance by New York Yankees television announcer Michael Kay and includes Shaquille O'Neal as a cop.
+In July 2012, it was announced that Arnold Schwarzenegger's son, Patrick, would be appearing as one of the frat brothers.
 Oliver Cooper was offered a role as one of the fraternity brothers but had to back out due to scheduling conflicts.

 Release

 The first trailer for the film was released on April 2, 2013.
-The film was released on July 12, 2013, in United States.
+The film was released on July 12, 2013, in the United States.

+Home media

-Grown Ups 2 was released on DVD and Blu-ray on November 5, 2013.
+Grown Ups 2 was released on DVD and Blu-ray on November 5, 2013, by Sony Pictures Home Entertainment.

 Reception

 Box office

-Grown Ups 2 grossed $133.7 million in North America and $113.3 million in other territories for a worldwide total of $247 million, against a budget of $80 million.
-It made a net profit of $48 million, when factoring together all expenses and revenues for the film.
+Grown Ups 2 grossed $133.7 million in North America and $113.4 million in other territories for a worldwide total of $247 million, against a budget of $80 million.
+It made a net profit of $48 million when factoring together all expenses and revenues for the film.

 In the U.S., the film earned $16.3 million on its opening day, Grown Ups 2 was released on July 12, 2013, alongside Pacific Rim. and opened to number two in its first weekend, with $41.5 million, behind Despicable Me 2.
 In its second weekend, the film dropped to number four, grossing $19.9 million.
 In its third and fourth weekends, the film made $11.6 million and $7.9 million, respectively.